A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds

-Recently, there has been growing interest in minimax problems on Riemannian manifolds due to their wide applications in machine learning and signal processing.
-Although many algorithms have been developed for minimax problems in the Euclidean setting, there are relatively few works studying minimax problems on manifolds.
-In this paper, we develop a flexible Riemannian alternating descent ascent (RADA) algorithmic framework for solving nonconvex-linear minimax problems on Riemannian manifolds.
+\ABSTRACT{ In this paper, we consider a class of nonconvex-linear minimax problems on Riemannian manifolds, which find wide applications in machine learning and signal processing.
+For solving this class of problems, we develop a flexible Riemannian alternating descent ascent (RADA) algorithmic framework.
 Within this framework, we propose two easy-to-implement yet efficient algorithms that alternately perform one or multiple projected/Riemannian gradient descent steps and a proximal gradient ascent step at each iteration.
-We show that the proposed RADA algorithmic framework can find both an $\varepsilon$-Riemannian-game-stationary point and an $\varepsilon$-Riemannian-optimization-stationary point of the considered problem within $\mathcal{O}(\varepsilon^{-3})$ iterations, achieving the best-known iteration complexity.
-We also reveal intriguing similarities and differences between the algorithms developed within our proposed framework and existing algorithms, which provide important insights into why the former outperform the latter.
-Lastly, we report numerical results on sparse principal component analysis (PCA), fair PCA, and sparse spectral clustering to demonstrate the superior performance of the proposed algorithms.
+We show that the proposed RADA algorithmic framework can find both an $\varepsilon$-Riemannian-game-stationary point and an $\varepsilon$-Riemannian-optimization-stationary point within $\mathcal{O}(\varepsilon^{-3})$ iterations, achieving the best-known iteration complexity.
+We also reveal intriguing similarities and differences between the algorithms developed within our proposed framework and existing algorithms, thus providing important insights into the improved efficiency of the former.
+Lastly, we present numerical results on sparse principal component analysis (PCA), fair PCA, and sparse spectral clustering to demonstrate the superior performance of the proposed algorithms. }

+\FUNDING{Meng Xu and Ya-Feng Liu are supported in part by the National Natural Science Foundation of China (NSFC) under Grant 12371314 and Grant 12021001.
+Bo Jiang is supported by the National Natural Science Foundation of China (NSFC) under Grant 12522116 and Grant 12371314.
+Anthony Man-Cho So is supported in part by the Hong Kong Research Grants Council (RGC) General Research Fund (GRF) project CUHK 14204823. }